ALI-BAHAR/asignment2.py/README.md

 # Hierarchical Text Summarization

 ## Project Description
-This project implements hierarchical text summarization using NLTK (Natural Language Toolkit) in Python.
+This project implements hierarchical text summarization using NLTK in Python.
 The goal is to summarize long texts by segmenting them and reducing each segment using frequency-based sentence scoring.

 ### Key Features:
 - **Frequency-based Sentence Selection**: Sentences are scored based on word frequency, and the most relevant ones are selected for the summary.